vratidc/vratidc.github.io/_projects/WITP.md

 ## Process

-- Secondary research on attention, mindfulness, and reflective games
-- Analysis of games and technologies that encourage slowing down
-- User interviews and surveys focused on walking-related distractions
-- Ideation of multiple game concepts
-- Iterative pilots and playtesting
-- Final game development and evaluation
+The project began with secondary research and user interviews on attention and walking-related distractions, followed by the ideation of multiple game concepts.
+These ideas were refined through iterative pilot testing and playtesting, leading to the final development and evaluation of the reflective game.

+Key research themes included hyper attention versus deep attention, slowing down as a design strategy, and breaking the magic circle through relatability, repetition, and emotional impact.
+Primary research indicated that players tend to reflect on games after play when mechanics are repetitive, relatable, and create meaningful frustration rather than challenge alone.

 <figure class="align-center" style="width:100%;">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/img/projects/WITP/research.png" alt="Walking in the present">
 </figure>

-Key research themes included hyper attention versus deep attention, slowing down as a design strategy, and breaking the magic circle through relatability, repetition, and emotional impact.
-Primary research indicated that players tend to reflect on games after play when mechanics are repetitive, relatable, and create meaningful frustration rather than challenge alone.

 ## Ideation and Pilots